kailinc/react-2048/README.md

 the relationship of Components, Methods, and functions.
 I am very comfortable with state, props, and passing down functions to be called on an event.

-I want to incorporate animation library specifically animation.css into this project.
+I want to incorporate animation library specifically animate.css into this project.
+I hope that it can be easily intergrated with React.
 I also want to use giphy API too.
 It would be funny to have a crazy gip appear if a user gets 2048 or messes up.
 Plus it would let me practice using React with an API.
 I also want to practice my styling in React.
 I would probably write raw